NevroHelios/DeepWaste-Optimization/report.md

 ![Validation Accuracy Distribution - Fine-Tuned](static/val_acc-vs-created-ft.png)

 **Observations:**
 The fine-tuning experiments demonstrate a more consistent performance profile.
+Freezing half the layers yeilded the best results.
+Using differential lr is preferred.
 The plots indicate that leveraging pre-trained weights significantly stabilizes the training process, leading to higher average validation accuracy compared to the scratch model.